wilyJ80/jdbctemplate-compose/README.md

 - Make sure you database script is not messed up!
 And remember, if there was a JDBC connection error, that probably means a database setup error, not error in your code.
 Check the Dockerfile, docker-compose.yml, application.properties, .env and schema.sql.
 Maybe your pom.xml too, just in case 🙈 ...

 - Had problems with any example env file that started with .env or env.
 The project required a single .env in the project directory, forcing me to name the example .env as example-env.md

+- It might be good to actually build your project inside the container.
+It isolates your project in a neat way for other people.